A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 Although there is no entrance fee to the Sacred Valley itself, there are fees for the archaeological sites within it.
 This includes the ruins in Pisac, Ollantaytambo, and Moray, as well as attractions like Chinchero and the Maras Salt Mines.

-To visit these sites, you’ll need to purchase either the Sacred Valley Tourist Ticket or the Cusco Tourist Ticket, which grant access to multiple locations.
-You can buy these tickets at any of the attractions mentioned above.
+To visit these sites, you’ll need to purchase either the Sacred Valley Tourist Ticket or the Cusco Tourist Ticket.
+This ticket will grant you access to multiple locations and you can buy them at any of the attractions mentioned above.

 Day Tours From Cusco

-The most popular way of visiting the Sacred Valley, if you have limited time, is booking a guided day tour from Cusco.
-These tours typically visit key sites like Pisac and Ollantaytambo.
+The most popular way to visit Sacred Valley, if you have limited time, is by booking a guided day tour from Cusco.
+These tours typically visit key sites, such as Pisac and Ollantaytambo.
 It’s a relaxed way to see the highlights without needing to navigate on your own.

-Another way of exploring the Sacred Valley at your own pace is by taking the bus from Cusco.
+Another way of exploring the Sacred Valley is by taking the bus from Cusco.
 There are two main routes you can take:

 These buses leave every day from Cusco and stop in each town in the Sacred Valley.
 This is a very economical way of visiting the Sacred Valley, as each way costs around 5 Sol (USD$ 2).